 3M is a diversified global manufacturer, technology innovator and marketer of a wide variety of products and services.
-As described in Note 17, effective in the first quarter of 2017, 3M improved the alignment of its businesses around markets and customers.
+As more fully described in both the Performance by Business Segment section in MD&A and in Note 17, effective in the first quarter of 2018, the Company changed its business segment reporting in its continuing effort to improve the alignment of businesses around markets and customers.
+These changes included consolidation of customer account activity into centralized sales districts within certain countries that make up approximately 70 percent of 3M's 2017 international net sales, impacting dual credit reporting, in addition to the centralization of manufacturing and supply technology platforms within Corporate and Unallocated.
 Segment information presented herein reflects the impact of these changes for all periods presented.

 3M manages its operations in five operating business segments: Industrial; Safety and Graphics; Health Care; Electronics and Energy; and Consumer.
 From a geographic perspective, any references to EMEA refer to Europe, Middle East and Africa on a combined basis.